bordeaux-neurocampus/OS-Workshop-2025/README.md

-# OS Workshop 2023 - Bordeaux Neurocampus
+# OS Workshop 2025 - Bordeaux Neurocampus

-Website for the Open Science Workshop to be held in October 16-20th 2023 at Bordeaux Neurocampus.
+Website for the Open Science Workshop to be held in May 26-28th 2025 at Bordeaux Neurocampus.